-If there is a Change in Control Event and either (i) you are terminated without Cause within twelve months of such Change in Control Event and after you have complied with the applicable notice period and the Company has failed to remedy such condition, you actually resign (all as described in detail in the definition of "Good Reason" in the following paragraph), then (i) you will be entitled to receive twelve (12) months of salary continuation, to be paid in accordance with the Company's payroll practices, plus, in the event that the resignation for Good Reason or termination without Cause following a change in control event occurs after June 30th of the calendar year, you will be entitled to a payment of a bonus equal to the bonus earned in the preceding year pro-rated for the number of months actually worked in the year of your resignation or termination, payable on the date of termination or resignation for Good Reason.
+If there is a Change in Control Event and either (i) you are terminated without Cause within twelve months of such Change in Control Event or (ii) a condition occurs which constitutes Good Reason within twelve months of such Change in Control Event and after you have complied with the applicable notice period and the Company has failed to remedy such condition, you actually resign (all as described in detail in the definition of "Good Reason" in the following paragraph), then (i) you will be entitled to receive twelve (12) months of salary continuation, to be paid in accordance with the Company's payroll practices, plus, in the event that the resignation for Good Reason or termination without Cause following a change in control event occurs after June 30 th of the calendar year, you will be entitled to a payment of a bonus equal to the bonus earned in the preceding year pro-rated for the number of months actually worked in the year of your resignation or termination, payable on the date of termination or resignation for Good Reason.
 In addition, you will be entitled to continuation of your health benefit coverage under COBRA, premiums to be paid by the Company, for a period of twelve (12) months, which shall commence on the date of resignation or termination and run concurrently with the period of salary continuation, and (ii) all unvested stock options will have their remaining vesting schedule accelerated so that all stock options are fully vested.